Code-the-Change-YYC/Mindfuel-Activity-Board/mdbook/src/1_frontend.md

 - [react-twitter-embed](https://www.npmjs.com/package/react-twitter-embed) for embedding tweets from the MindFuel account
 - [recharts](https://www.npmjs.com/package/recharts) for charts

-For details on versioning, view the `package.json` file in the frontend project.
+For development, it is recommended to use Node v14 and npm v6.
+For details on versioning of packages, view the `package.json` file in the frontend project.

 #### Project Structure